theChris84/react-workshop/README.md

 The point of this assignment is to *only* create the state management logic (Actions, Action Creators, Reducer(s)) and its unit tests.
 This assignment is not yet about using this actual data in your application.

-### 5. `connect`ing React and Redux with react-redux
+### 5. redux-toolkit and the connection of React and Redux

 On the one hand we have a React component tree, on the other hand there's a global state.
 These two things need to be connected to actually make sense.
-Use the Redux bindings for React (`react-redux`) to attach individual components to parts of the application state.
+Introduce redux-toolkit to reorganize your state managment code and to connect the global state to your component tree.

 ### 6. Side Effects